chiakibeats/CustomMaschineMK3/README.md

 https://chiakibeats.github.io/CustomMaschineDocs/

 # Known Issue
-* ~~In Live 12 browser mode, digging into "Instruments" in "Max for Live" folder causes Live app crash~~
+* ~~In Live 12 browser mode, digging into Instruments in Max for Live folder causes Live app crash~~
   * This issue fixed on 12.1.10
-* Scrolling items in "Collections" and "Max for Live" folders is laggy (depends on size of library? need to check more details)
+* Scrolling items in Collections and Max for Live folders is laggy (depends on size of library? need to check more details)